eddisonpham/StonkBench/README.md

 # Unified Benchmark for Synthetic Data Generation in Financial Time Series (SDGFTS)

 > A unified, reproducible benchmark for evaluating synthetic time series generators in finance.
-All results, metrics, and experiment outputs are automatically tracked and organized using [MLFlow](https://mlflow.org/).
+All results, metrics, and experiment outputs are automatically saved and organized.

 ---